Explore

 IoT Platform

 The IoT platform typically consists of a database and tools for visualization and analyzing the application data.
-It can be easily integrated into standard cloud platforms.
+It can be deployed on public cloud architectures or even be operated on-premise.

 The IoT Platform stand for any server or cloud computing systems whose core functions are data storage and analytics.
 Patterns can be identified and visualized on user interfaces for predictions and execution of timely responses.